nomad-coe/nomad/paper.md

 The NOMAD software is used to operate a public and free NOMAD service that allows everyone to share and publish materials science research data (https://nomad-lab.eu).
-This public NOMAD service contains over 12 million individual materials science simulations and an increasing number of entries describing materials science experiments.
+This public NOMAD service contains over 12 million individual materials science simulations and around 50 thousand entries describing materials experiments or synthesis.
 NOMAD is publicly available since 2014 and includes data from over 500 international authors.

 The NOMAD software can also be independently hosted by universities and other institutions when